Please see the most current Plan of Study at the College of Liberal Arts Website.

 This course teaches students how to approach research.
 It introduces students to various research methods such as surveys, interviews, user research, and other essential ways to collect data and information for writing.
 Research ethics for professional writers and online/digital research are also emphasized.

 English 306: Introduction to Professional Writing

 This course covers the foundational theories and history of Professional Writing as a field.
-In this course students will be prepared for majoring in Professional Writing by exploring the range of careers open to professional writers and develop strategies for shaping their individual programs to position themselves to enter the field after graduation.
+In this course students will be prepared for majoring in Professional Writing by exploring the range of careers open to professional writers and developing strategies for positioning themselves to enter the field.

 In this course students learn strategies for planning, writing, and revising the content and design of documents; improve their management of electronic tools that are often used in the workplace; learn the rules of design—and how to break those rules; integrate content, design, audiences’ needs and expectations into readable, inviting documents; develop a critical eye for design; and design a professional portfolio they can develop and use during job interviews.